vt-c-inbox-qualify¶

 /vt-c-inbox-qualify — Knowledge Inbox Pre-Qualification¶

-Pre-qualify raw external knowledge (articles, blog posts, community patterns) dropped into intake/inbox/ for routing into the toolkit's intake pipeline.
+Sync open GitHub issues into intake/inbox/, show the pending proposals dashboard, then pre-qualify raw external knowledge (articles, blog posts, community patterns) for routing into the toolkit's intake pipeline.

 When to Use¶